winwiz1/crisp-bigquery/README.md

 - Put Express backend behind a proxy (specifically hardened to be exposed to Internet via a firewall) e.g. Nginx.
 Configure Nginx to host a WAF.
 - Address the Known Limitations below.
 - Setup custom cost control for BigQuery.
 - Implement robust user authentication (multi-factor and/or other advanced form depending on your security requirements).
+The limit on data usage should be tied to the end user identity instead of the client's address.

 ## Known Limitations
 1. The implementation of data usage limits is meant to be augmented by adding a persistent storage support.
 In the current implementation the data usage counters are kept in memory and the counter values are lost when the backend restarts.
 It makes the current data usage control not useful in cases when the backend is frequently restarted.
 For example, when it is containerised and deployed to a Kubernetes cluster where pods can be short-lived and restarted very frequently, especially if there is a problem with the run-time environment like a memory pressure.